HelpMeIAmLost/StubDB/README.md

 ```
 py PrepareData.py <interface specification in Excel>
 ```
-*  `UpdateStubs.py` - updates the stubs by inserting the global declarations and RTE function calls in their respective modules
+*  `UpdateStubs.py` - updates the stubs by inserting the global declarations or RTE function calls in their respective modules, by using `declarations` and `functions`, respectively
 ```
 py UpdateStubs.py <declarations/functions> [-s <stub folder path>]
 ```